 You might wonder - why should I make morning affirmations?
 Do affirmations work?
 Whether you're a morning person or not, starting your day with positive morning affirmations is a great way to dispel negative thoughts and reprogram your mind toward positive thinking.

 In this article, you'll learn all you need to know about morning affirmations, including various examples you can try out every day.

 Is there a science behind making positive affirmations?
 Interestingly, there is.
 Neuroscientific research aimed at finding out the human brain's reaction to positive affirmations revealed that self-affirmations lighten up your brain's reward pathway.

 When your brain receives positive words and affirmations, it interprets them as pleasurable experiences and lights up your neural pathways in response.
 The brain then makes adjustments toward those good things that create feelings of happiness.

 How does this all work?
 Your brain naturally creates shortcuts that lead to cognitive biases1.
 These cognitive biases include:

 Self- Affirmations intercept these cognitive biases for your benefit.
-It teaches your brain to think in a new way and to see the world from a different perspective.
+It teaches your brain to think differently and see the world from a different perspective.
 As you repeat these affirmations, your brain notices what it takes to achieve those goals or dreams - or simply what it takes to have an amazing day.
 This is the reason a positive attitude works well.